 During Covid, Nell and Evan (my Michigan-based sister- and brother-in-laws) became expert mixologists (i.e. heavy drinkers) and they set up a bar and made cocktails for the evening.

 My nieces Stella and Fiona went all out in long flowing dresses.
 They are twins, and though they share so much, the dresses they picked reflect their own unique personality and style.
 Fiona’s dress was a blush-pink flowery maxi, very ethereal and sylph-in-the-woods, and yet with a slim metallic belt and gold heels, she would have been reigning queen at Studio 54.

 Getting into the All Dressed philosophy of dressing, Fiona choose jewelry that holds a special story: her turquoise and silver ring is a gift from her Grandma Nancy, her gold knot earrings are from her Grandma Betsy, and the Irish Claddagh is a gift from her mom Nell.

 Stella’s lace dress was a rich mustard yellow.
 With her bare feet and long hair freed from braids, she reminded me of a cross between a Greek goddess and Joni Mitchell.

 They found the dresses at Plato’s Closet, a Michigan thrift store; the name reminds me of the famous 1970s swinger’s club.

-My nephew Augie wore a mushroom hat in honor of the occasion, evoking some lost character from Alice in Wonderland.
+My nephew Augie wore a mushroom, evoking some lost character from Alice in Wonderland.
 In fact, the vibe of the evening was very Mad Hatter tea party.
 The hat belongs to his mom Kate who loves to forage for mushrooms.

 Augie's brother Emmet wore a special hat, too, his with a lightbulb, and indeed Emmet always does have brilliant ideas that illuminate our dinner-table conversations.